httparch/Grow-A-Garden-Stock-Ping/README.md

 ## ⚠️ Version 1 Limitations

-- 🔒 **Cosmetics and event-specific items are not yet supported** for stock alerts or search.
+- 🔒 **Cosmetics and event-specific items are not yet supported** for stock alerts.
 - 🧪 Feature improvements and UI enhancements are in progress for future versions.

 ---